P8yDay/Route-66/README.md

 * [Contribute an image](https://github.com/bonechurch/Route-66/blob/master/images/INSTRUCTIONS.md)
 * [Share your solution](https://github.com/bonechurch/Route-66/blob/master/submissions/INSTRUCTIONS.md)

-Once you are confident with a submission, simply fire us a pull request with your **@name** and a **submission description**, and we'll get in touch with you as soon as possible!
+Once you are confident with your submission, simply fire us a pull request with your **@name** and a **submission description**, and we'll get in touch with you as soon as possible!

 ## Credits